liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 - Conversion to JSON Schema for documentation
 - Specific implementations for different tool types (File, Command)

+## Package Structure and Responsibilities

+The Ferment AI system is organized into several packages, each with a specific responsibility:

+### 1. Core Constructs Library (`@ferment-ai/core-constructs-lib`)

+This package defines the constructs using the AWS CDK Constructs library.
+It defines the relationship between agents and what they have access to, but does NOT define how to actually run the agent.

+Key components:
+- `FermentConstruct`: Base class for all Ferment constructs
+- `VirtualModel`: Top-level container for agent systems
+- `AgentContext`: Environment for a single agent
+- `Model`: Interface for LLM providers
+- `Tool`: Interface for tools that can be used by agents
+- `Entrypoint` and `ExitPoint`: Starting and ending points for a virtual model

+### 2. Runtime Types (`@ferment-ai/runtime-types`) (to be created)

+This package will define interfaces that both core-constructs-runtime and runtime will implement.
+It serves as a contract between the definition and runtime layers.

+Key components (planned):
+- `RuntimeModule`: Interface for runtime modules
+- `BindingClass`: Interface for classes that bind constructs to the journal
+- Other interfaces needed for the runtime system

+### 3. Core Constructs Runtime (`@ferment-ai/core-constructs-runtime`)

+This package defines how to run the constructs at runtime by binding to the Journal.
+It has a 1-to-1 relationship with core-constructs-lib.
+For example, if an agent is defined in core-constructs-lib, core-constructs-runtime figures out how to send the request to make that agent work.

+Key components:
+- `CoreConstructsRuntimeModule`: Module that mounts everything in core-constructs-lib to the journal
+- Separate binding classes for each construct type
+- `ModuleProcessor`: Processes constructs and creates runtime modules

+### 4. Journal (`@ferment-ai/journal`)

+This package defines the journal and the pubsub patterns around it, providing functionality to search, store, append, and compact the journal.
+It contains no actual logic about running the application.

+Key components:
+- `Journal`: Central source of truth for the system
+- `EventType`: Types of events that can be published to the journal
+- `EventFilter`: Filtering mechanism for journal events

+### 5. Runtime (`@ferment-ai/runtime`)

+This package contains logic related to running the application as a whole.
+It sets up the journal, strings everything together, and allows the user to define what they want out of the agents (e.g., HTTP API, chatbot, etc.).

+Key components:
+- `HttpApplication`: HTTP API for the system
+- Concrete implementations of runtime modules

+### 5. Specialized Packages

+These packages contain specific implementations for different providers or functionalities:
+- `@ferment-ai/models`: Implementations of the Model interface for different LLM providers
+- `@ferment-ai/tools`: Implementations of the Tool interface for different tool types
+- `@ferment-ai/api`: API layer for the system
+- `@ferment-ai/testing`: Testing utilities

 ## Key Technical Decisions

 1. **Using AWS CDK Constructs**: We're using the actual "constructs" npm package from AWS CDK as the foundation for our configuration system.